-- Rooms that are used independently by patients, have only one door and are smaller than 6m2 - Rooms where there is less than 2.5m of clear space behind the single door - Patient bedrooms, Bathrooms and Ensuites in mental health facilities, or mental health components of other health facilities - Secure rooms in mental health facilities.
+- Patient Bedrooms, Bathrooms and Ensuites in Mental Health facilities, or Mental Health components of other health facilities - Secure rooms in mental health facilities.

-When such rooms have only one opening, the door shall be capable of opening outwards or in a manner that will negate the need to push against a patient who may have collapsed within the room.
-In other words, if the door normally opens inwards, in case of emergency the staff must be able to open the door outwards without any need to use a key, Allen key or special device.
+When such rooms have only one opening the door shall be capable of opening outwards or in a manner that will negate the need to push against a patient who may have collapsed within the room.
+In other words, if the door normally opens inwards, in case of emergency, the staff must be able to open the door outwards without any need to use a key, Allen key or special device.

-These Guidelines recommend the use of retractable door-stops within flat metal door frames together with coin operated door snibs.
-The snib can be opened with a coin while the door can be opened outward by simply pushing the door-stop into the frame.
+These Guidelines recommend the use of retractable door stops within flat metal door frames together with coin operated door snibs.
+The snib can be opened with a coin while the door can be opened outward by simply pushing the door stop into the frame.

-Important note: This requirement cannot be satisfied by any of the following alternatives:
+Important note: This requirement can not be satisfied by any of the following alternatives: